hashicorp/design-system/website/docs/components/link/inline/partials/accessibility/accessibility.md

 ![Annotation of focus order of the link](/assets/components/link/standalone/link-annotation.png =440x*)

-### Interactive transitions

-Animations or transitions will not take place if the user has `prefers-reduced-motion` enabled in their browser.

 ## Applicable WCAG Success Criteria

 This section is for reference only.
 This component intends to conform to the following WCAG Success Criteria: